suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 When a Process Dependency command is encountered, the interpreter loads the dependency identified by the Current Dependency Index.
 The interpreter first executes the common-sequence section of the identified dependency, then it executes the section of the dependency that corresponds to the currently executing section of the dependent.

+The Manifest Processor MUST also support a Dependency Index of True, which applies to every dependency, as described in {{index-true}}

 The interpreter also performs the checks described in {{required-checks}} to ensure that the dependent is processing the dependency correctly.

 ## Multiple Manifest Processors {#hierarchical-interpreters}